paladin-t/b8/docs/manual.md

 * `Json.GET()`: gets BASIC8 objects and values from a JSON object
 * `Json.SET()`: sets BASIC8 objects and values to a JSON object

-Conversions from JSON values to BASIC8 values, vice versa:
+Conversions from JSON values to BASIC8 values, or vice versa:

 | JSON | BASIC8 |
 |---|---|